Elsie

 Subverting traditional film production structures and processes, three co-designers - Rikkili Clark, Genevieve Douthwaite, and Ella Drinkwater - responded to archival materials to understand and imagine the interior of Australia’s first domestic violence refuge for women and children, which began in 1974 as a squat in the Sydney suburb of Glebe.

 This project aimed to orient itself towards openness, alterity and collaboration over hierarchical authority or individual creative authorship.
-Alongside Rikki, Gen, and Ella, it was created by: Jem Batley, Jasmine Bishop, Finbarr Collins, Kath Davis, Barnaby Lewer, Ivan Ordenes, Genevieve Patrick, Ruby Reardon, Devamanikandan Kannaya Somu, Azi Wallmeyer, and Jordan Yankov.
+Alongside Rikki, Gen, and Ella, it was created by:

 If you’d like to reference Elsie, please use: Clark, R., Douthwaite, G., Drinkwater, E., et al. (2024) Elsie.
 [Video work]

-This project was created in the course of Ella Drinkwater’s exegesis research, which explored possibilties of feminist practice for production designers, as a part of the Master of Arts Screen: Production Design at the Australian Film Television and Radio School.
+This project was created in the course of Ella Drinkwater’s exegesis research, which explored possibilities of feminist practice for production designers, as a part of the Master of Arts Screen: Production Design at the Australian Film Television and Radio School.

 If you’d like to chat more about our project, or about Ella’s exegesis, get in touch: